DiegoFraR/DiegoFraR/README.md

 ### Project 1: [Personal Website](https://studentweb.kennesaw.edu/~dfraust4/)

-This project is a simple personal webpage designed to learn HTML, CSS, and JavaScript.
+This project is a personal webpage designed to learn HTML, CSS, and JavaScript developed during my time in CS4720: Internet Programming at Kennesaw State University.
 This project was created following this tutorial: [Cloud Champ Tutorial Video](https://www.youtube.com/watch?v=ldwlOzRvYOU&t=4564s)
-*ANY CODE FROM THE CS4720 SECTION IS FORBIDDEN TO BE COPIED.*
+#### *ANY CODE FROM THE CS4720 SECTION IS FORBIDDEN TO BE COPIED.*

 ## Connect with Me